noamsiegel/fabric-app/README.md

 ## ⬇️ How to install
 [![How to install the Fabric app](https://github.com/user-attachments/assets/bd55f2b2-185c-4b23-815d-6b96a60f742e)](https://www.loom.com/share/e833153a18ab4b1f843f812255e53dd3)

-If you have any issues with installation, post them to the [discussions board](https://github.com/noamsiegel/fabric-app/discussions).
+If you have any installation issues, post them to the [discussions board](https://github.com/noamsiegel/fabric-app/discussions).
 Please add what OS you are using and what release you downloaded.
 Better yet, upload a video!

 <br>

 # Contributing
 [![How to contribute](https://github.com/user-attachments/assets/6c5d7da9-bbe0-43ad-acd2-8037c4ad4554)](https://www.loom.com/share/aaa80d725e754de282790d2492dd2399)

 If you have any issues with contributing, post them to the [discussions board](https://github.com/noamsiegel/fabric-app/discussions).
-Please add what OS you are using and screen shots of the issue.
-Or as always, upload a video!
+Please add what OS you are using and screenshots of the issue.
+Or, as always, upload a video!

 ## 📋 Prerequisites